 1. Preheat oven to 140C/280F.
 Line a large baking tray with baking paper.

-4. Whisk egg whites with fork until foamy.
+4. Whisk egg whites until foamy.

 7. Bake for 45 minutes - DO NOT STIR - until golden.
 Check at 35 minutes.